 If something is advertised as ‘free’ the terms and conditions of the offer should explain whether there are any other costs associated with the service (e.g. if some or all of the cost is covered by Medicare).

 Adverts that offer a gift or discount must be accurate and honest and must state the terms and conditions of the offer, such as expiry dates and who is eligible, e.g. offer is available for new patients only.

-It may not be possible in some advertising to display the terms and conditions alongside an offer of a gift, discount.
+It may not be possible in some advertising to display the terms and conditions alongside an offer of a gift or discount.
 In this case the offer should direct the public to the location of the terms and conditions.
 This allows for the full terms and conditions to be stated.